 Tip: If you believe that a new shareholder may be a PSC the company must contact the individual to ascertain whether they meet the criteria and, if so, to gather the required information to enable them to be entered on the register.

-Who is able to see the information in the PSC register?
+Who can see the information in the PSC register?

-From 30th June 2016, Companies House will maintain a global register of PSCs that can be publicly inspected.
+Companies House maintains a global register of PSCs that can be publicly inspected.
+If you search for any company on the register, you can view its PSC details.

-All UK companies that are required to maintain a PSC register will need to submit this information to Companies House at least once per year.
-The PSC information is included with the company’s confirmation statement, which replaces the annual return.
+All UK companies required to maintain a PSC register must submit this information to Companies House at least once per year.
+The company’s confirmation statement includes the PSC information.

 Tip: Remember that the PSC register is one of many statutory registers a company is required to maintain.
 It must be kept up to date at all times as anyone with a “proper purpose” can request to inspect it.